We are dedicated to changing the face of tech.

-codebar is a global community based charity that champions diversity in the tech industry.
+codebar is a global community-based charity that champions diversity in the tech industry.

-codebar stats as of 7th of January 2025 - stats.codebar.io
+codebar stats as of 6th of January 2026 - stats.codebar.io

 In this impact report, we tell you more about the codebar community and assess how our initiatives have made careers in tech more accessible for minorities from all over the world.

-Despite the challenges this year brought, we remained committed to our mission, adapting and innovating to continue supporting our community as much as possible.
+Despite the challenges this year brought, we remained committed to our mission by adapting and innovating to continue supporting our community as much as possible.
 These efforts are reflected in the findings captured through a community-wide survey.
 This feedback will drive improvements in future initiatives, ensuring we can further our cause and make an even greater impact!

-Diversity is still a major issue in the tech industry despite being one of the world’s fastest growing fields.
+Diversity is still a major issue in the tech industry, despite being one of the world’s fastest growing fields.
 Women represent 52% of the UK population, but only 20% of software engineers.
 This disparity is even more stark for Black people, who make up just 5% of the tech sector.

 5% person, and 20% person graphic